What is customer churn risk?

 Reach out to your customers to learn about their experience.
 Behavioral data can show you trends, but hearing from the horse’s mouth provides a special kind of insight.

-Send your feedback surveys regularly, and try to include open-ended questions so customers can speak their minds.
+Send your product surveys regularly, and try to include open-ended questions so customers can speak their minds.
 Don’t ask, “Our XYZ feature is good, yes or no?”.

 Okay, that was a joke, but you get the idea.